-Hendred Ukulele Group (HUG) meets to practice every Wednesday at The Silver Band practice hall in Wantage.
+Hendred Ukulele Group (HUG) meets to practice most Wednesday mornings at The Silver Band practice hall in Wantage.
 The group has a varied repertoire from Christmas carols to George Formby and constantly add to the collection.
 The group is a mix of all standards with some people playing chords, while others play melodies or bass.
 As well as ukuleles and bass, we have a banjo ukulele, a mandolin and even a kazoo.
 Everyone sings and some harmonise.
 Members come from all walks of life including policemen, businessmen, nurses, artists, disc jockeys, housewives, carers and a website developer.

 Hendred Ukulele Group (HUG) has found that playing and singing together lifts the spirits and brings great pleasure not just to its members, but to wherever they are invited (including care homes, a donkey sanctuary, churches bazaars, fetes and Wantage marketplace).